morrownr/USB-WiFi/README.md

 of the Raspberry Pi OS.

-Note: To clarify, almost all recent distros such as Ubuntu 20.04 and later, Linux Mint 20 and later and the current version Manjaro did not require you to do anything. usb-modeswitch is installed and set up and works automatically on the previously mentioned and most modern distros.
+Note: To clarify, almost all recent distros such as Ubuntu 20.04 and later, Linux Mint 20 and later and the current version Manjaro do not require you to do anything. usb-modeswitch is installed and set up and works automatically on the previously mentioned and most modern distros.
 The reason this extra procedure is required on the Raspberry Pi OS likely has to do with it being